Super Service Call for Grand Pianos

 8. Needle the hammers to get the tone even and at the required level of brightness or mellowness.

-There are other items that are not included in this type of service call.
+There are other items that are not included here.

 The action pinning can be loose for various reasons.
 The action flanges can be repinned to give the proper tightness.
-If the various parts are sluggish or pinned too tightly, then I like to use Protek lubricant.
+If the various parts are sluggish or pinned too tightly, I may try using Protek lubricant.
 There may be situations where it would be best to use a shrinking solution of alcohol and water.
-There are also various repairs that may need to be performed to get the piano playing properly.
-Those items are not included in this service call and would need to be estimated.